-For a software subscription company like HubSpot that is growing 30% year over year, it’s essential to be able to make informed business decisions around what markets to address in the future, where to open the next office or whether to invest in new versus existing customers.
+For a software subscription company like HubSpot that is growing 30% year over year, it’s essential to be able to make informed business decisions around what markets to address in the future, where to open the next office, or whether to invest in new versus existing customers.
 As the company expanded rapidly in 2019 to $500 million+ in revenue and 2,500+ employees, finance was always trying to keep up with the pace of change and growth in the business.
-Ad hoc forecasting and manual data entry left too much room for potential forecasting error and meant precious time was wasted consolidating and reviewing spreadsheets rather than analysing data.
+Ad hoc forecasting and manual data entry left too much room for potential forecasting error and meant precious time was wasted consolidating and reviewing spreadsheets rather than analyzing data.

-Today, thanks to Workday Adaptive Planning, the finance organisation has more flexibility to support HubSpot’s rapid expansion.
+Today, thanks to Workday Adaptive Planning, the finance organization has more flexibility to support HubSpot’s rapid expansion.
 And that means there’s not only more accurate data available for decision-making, but also more time to offer high-value analysis that drives better business decisions.

-In a company growing this rapidly, updated reports on revenue, expense and headcount trends were a daily need but required days of time the finance team didn’t have to spare.
+In a company growing this rapidly, updated reports on revenue, expense, and headcount trends were a daily need but required days of time the finance team didn’t have to spare.

 With multiple sources of data, the finance team lost too much valuable time manually consolidating information and revising it due to errors.

 The flexibility of the Workday Adaptive Planning system means the finance team can now automate allocations, global benefits, and payroll tax assumptions and complete a forecast in 15-20% less time than before.
 New users can be added to the tool seamlessly without help from IT.